-1.)
-Report your claim as promptly as possible as insurance companies generally handle them first come, first serve

-- 2.)
-Once your claim is reported, be sure to get your claim number and write it down.
-Insurance company claims departments can locate your file easiest by your claim number - 3.)
-When the insurance company sends out an adjuster to survey your damage, ask if he/she is an employee of the insurance company or an independent adjuster (I.A.) hired by them.
-If an independent adjuster, try to secure the name of the actual company adjuster that the I.A. is sending your information to or are they authorized to make claim decisions and payments on behalf of your insurance company.
+- 1) Report your claim as promptly as possible, as insurance companies generally handle them on a first come, first serve basis. - 2) Once your claim is reported, be sure to get your claim number and write it down.
+Insurance company claims' departments can locate your file most easily using your claim number. - 3) When the insurance company sends out an adjuster to survey your damage, ask if he/she is an employee of the insurance company or an independent adjuster (IA) hired by them.
+If the company is using an IA, find out whether the IA is authorized to make claims' decisions and payments on behalf of your insurance company, or if an adjuster at the company makes the final decision.
+If the company adjuster decides, get this person's name from the IA.